ixc/wagtail-admin-list-controls/README.md

 ![Collapsible "Advanced Search" and "Order Results" panels with buttons to change layouts](./docs/screenshots/image_list_view_default.png)

-Note that the project is currently in early release and is currently undergoing significant API churn.
+Note that the project is currently in early release and is undergoing significant API churn.
-Documenation should be forthcoming once everything settles.
-If you'd like to use the system, the closest thing to docs will be the test cases and test project.
+Documentation should be forthcoming once everything settles.
+If you'd like to use this lib, the closest thing to docs will be the test cases and test project.